Mothaiba/Machine-Learning-class---Project-1-Clustering/Project - report.md

 	- Use some combination of above methods, with varied weight, change images into grayscale or remain rgb

-After all, I decided to use combination of all above three with weights 0.3, 0.59 and 0.11 correspondingly For the number of clusters, to be balance, I choose k to be equals 15 Due to a large amount of computations, this part take a relatively long time, about 15 minutes in my computer to finish.
+After all, I decided to use combination of all above three with weights 0.3, 0.59 and 0.11 correspondingly For the number of clusters, to be balance, I choose k to be equals 20 Due to a large amount of computations, this part take a relatively long time, about 15 minutes in my computer to finish.

 Lastly, I composed the result into the page 'TungPM_project1_Clustering.html'.
 It contains a plot of How Error varies respects to The Number of Clusters, and 20 clusters themselves.

+-- Self assess:
+Cluster images is hard!
+I tried but could not make an acceptable result.
+The images, in my model, is clustered mainly by there color, the effect of their content is minor